pdavidow/piano/README.md

-Some piano to be found in mix of music notes, driving, genealogy, and crypto-currency.
+Some piano to be found in hodgepodge of music notes, driving, genealogy, and crypto-currency.

 ---